Priyanka Chopra Gets Fitted for Her Fascinator Ahead of Royal Wedding: 'Now I Get It!'

 Last month, Chopra told PEOPLE that the last thing she Googled was in fact the definition of a fascinator.

-“I have to wear a hat at this thing I’m going to soon and a friend of my recommended a fascinator and I didn’t know what that meant,” she shared in a video interview.
+“I have to wear a hat at this thing I’m going to soon and a friend of mine recommended a fascinator and I didn’t know what that meant,” she shared in a video interview.
 “So I Googled, ‘What is the meaning of a fascinator?’”

 - Can’t get enough of PEOPLE’s Royals coverage?
 Sign up for our newsletter to get the latest updates on Kate Middleton, Meghan Markle and more!